These super fluffy cream cheese bread rolls are pillowy soft with just a hint of cream cheese flavor. The tangzhong method keeps them soft for days!

 Between the tangzhong, milk, and cream cheese, this is a very soft and sticky dough.
 This high moisture content is what creates a puffy and soft roll, so resist adding flour.
 As you knead, it will become smoother and the dough will stick to itself more than it sticks to your hands or surfaces.
 When kneaded to the right level, the dough should feel silky, elastic, and very smooth.

-Can I use bread flour instead of all purpose flour?
+Can I use all purpose flour instead of bread flour?

 Nope, I wouldn’t do it.
 As noted above, this bread has a lot of add-ins.
 The extra protein in bread flour will help create a strong and elastic dough.
 If you use all purpose flour, the dough will be even wetter, stickier, and harder to handle.